Trusted WordPress tutorials, when you need them most.

 3. How long does the migration from Blogger to WordPress take?

-The active steps of the migration, like exporting from Blogger and importing into WordPress, can usually be completed in under an hour.
-The longest part of the process is waiting for the DNS changes to propagate, which can take anywhere from a few hours to 48 hours.
+The active steps—exporting from Blogger and importing into WordPress—usually take under an hour.
+The part that takes the longest is waiting for DNS changes to propagate, which can take anywhere from a few hours to up to 48 hours.

-4. Will my comments and images be moved to WordPress?
+4. Will my images be moved to WordPress?

-Yes, when you use the Blogger Importer tool in WordPress, it will import your posts, pages, comments, categories, and tags.
-The tool also attempts to download the images from your Blogger posts and add them to your new WordPress media library.
+Yes.
+Using a plugin like WPeMatico in WordPress will bring the images from your Blogger posts and add them to your new WordPress media library.

 5. What should I do with my old Blogger blog after the migration?

-You should not delete your old Blogger blog.
-Once you have confirmed that everything has been moved over successfully, you should set your Blogger blog’s visibility to private.
-This makes it unavailable to visitors and search engines, but keeps it as a private backup in case you need it.
+I recommend not deleting your old Blogger blog.
+Once you’ve confirmed everything moved successfully, set your Blogger blog’s visibility to private.
+This keeps it as a private backup while making it unavailable to visitors and search engines.

 Additional Resources for Your New WordPress Site